centria/basic-coding/docs/part12/part12-1.md

 We have used **namespaces** in our exercises and examples since the beginning of the course.
 But what are they, exactly?

 Namespaces have two main functions in C# programming.
-ExampleClass, they are used to organize classes into coherent groups.
+First, they are used to organize classes into coherent groups.
 Second, they are used to control the scope and visibility of class and method names in large programs.

 ## Using namespaces